FranzZemen/re-data-type/ts-src/wiki.md

         If the parsed value is undefined, that indicates that the text starting at remaining does not contain this data type literal, and the returned remaining text is the same as what was passed in.

-The Standard Data Type Parser classes containing the above API method are:
+The Standard ReDataType Type Parser classes containing the above API method are:

     [DataType]LiteralParser

-    where [DataType] can be replaced with the Data Type (Text, Number etc.)
+    where [DataType] can be replaced with the ReDataType Type (Text, Number etc.)

 These parsers only parse if they find their own respective values.
-There is an overall Data Type Parser that will parse *any* Data Type literal value (including Custom Data Types) if it is in supplied text.
+There is an overall ReDataType Type Parser that will parse *any* ReDataType Type literal value (including Custom ReDataType Types) if it is in supplied text.

 This is the DataTypeInferenceStackParser and its API is: